The Challenge: Many of us want to live sheltered lives, but by avoiding risks, we miss out on the greatest joys.

 Jump in and give things a try.
 Take a risk.

 If you fail, so be it.
 Feel humiliated when your start-up doesn’t get enough funding to survive the first year.
-Sink into despair when your relationships falls apart and you find yourself single again.
+Sink into despair when your relationship falls apart, and you find yourself single again.
 Research shows that feeling positive emotions all the time isn’t necessarily a good thing, anyway.
 Anger, for example, can help motivate us.